 Seller’s markets come and go.
-If you’re selling your house in New Jersey, Brooklyn, Queens, Long Island or around the 08691 zipcode during a seller’s market, then you might get multiple offers.
-Here’s how to review seller’s market offers in New Jersey, Brooklyn, Queens, Long Island…
+If you’re selling your house in North Carolina & New Jersey or around the 28211 and 08691 zipcode during a seller’s market, then you might get multiple offers.
+Here’s how to review seller’s market offers in North Carolina & New Jersey…

 A seller’s market is when there are more buyers and fewer properties.
 For sellers, it’s an exciting time to sell because you may be able to get a higher asking price.
 You might also get multiple offers on your house at once.